tenwiseman/avr-denonstrator/README.md

   use this as a foundation to rewrite that, knock yourself out!
 Beside ChatGPT wrote me most of the code.
   I just told it what I wanted.
 It works but YMMV.
 MIT Licence.

+- Denon is just some Electronics company, I have no connection with.